tonimelisma/mail/DESIGN.md

 * **Microsoft Account Support:**
     * Users can securely sign in and out using Microsoft accounts (MSAL).
     * Users can fetch and view a list of their mail folders after signing in.
-    * Core refactoring (Phase 1 of `GOOGLE.md`) is largely complete, including centralized error mapping, Ktor networking in `:backend-microsoft`, Flow-based `MicrosoftTokenProvider`, and the `:data` module with default repositories.
+    * Core refactoring (Phase 1 of `GOOGLE.md`) is largely complete, including Ktor networking in `:backend-microsoft`, Flow-based `MicrosoftTokenProvider`, and the `:data` module with default repositories.
+    * `ErrorMapperService` interface defined (to be homed in `:core-data`).
 * **Google Account Support (In Progress):**
     * Foundational components in the `:backend-google` module are implemented (`GoogleAuthManager`, `GoogleTokenProvider`, `GmailApiHelper`, `GmailModels`).
     * **Key Pending Work for Google Integration:**
         1.  **Google Cloud & Project Setup:** Requires adding `app/google-services.json` and activating the Google Services Gradle plugin in `app/build.gradle.kts`.
 External Google Cloud Console configuration (API enablement, OAuth client, consent screen) must also be verified.
         2.  **Data Layer Integration:** The `:backend-google` module needs to be enabled as a dependency in `data/build.gradle.kts`.
-The `DefaultAccountRepository`, `DefaultFolderRepository`, and `DefaultMessageRepository` in the `:data` module need to be updated to inject and use Google-specific components (`GoogleAuthManager`, `GoogleTokenProvider`, `GmailApiHelper`) and handle the "GOOGLE" provider type.
+The `DefaultAccountRepository`, `DefaultFolderRepository`, and `DefaultMessageRepository` in the `:data` module need to be updated to inject and use Google-specific components (`GoogleAuthManager`, `GoogleTokenProvider`, `GmailApiHelper` or its abstraction) and handle the "GOOGLE" provider type.
-        3.  **Error Handling:** The `ErrorMapperService` implementation needs to be updated to specifically handle Google-related exceptions (e.g., `ApiException`, `GoogleAuthException`).
+        3.  **Error Handling Refinement:** The `ErrorMapperService` implementation needs to be updated/unified to specifically handle Google-related exceptions.
         4.  **UI/UX Adjustments:** UI elements need updates to support adding Google accounts and displaying Gmail labels/messages correctly.

 ### 1.2.
 Setup & Build